 Update July 2011: as the review proceeded, in a later stage I learned about some interesting variables…

 As an interesting side note, the PWD uses a Wolfson dac.
-Rega also does.
+Rega does also.
 And indeed there’s some of the foot-tapping, rhythmic presentation that the Rega also had.
-Of course there’s much more to dac design and the resultant final sound than the chip used, but I’m tempted to see a correlation.
-Most other dacs and cd players I have had sound very smooth, and thet use Texas instruments (Burr Brown), Cirrus Logic, Analog Devices and Philips dacs.
-The Rega and PS Audio use Wolfson and don’t sound so smooth, so is that coincidence.
-Might well be.
-But you never know.
+Of course there’s much more to dac design and the resultant final sound than the chip used, but there might be a correlation.
+Most other dacs and cd players I have had sound very smooth, and they used Texas instruments (Burr Brown), Cirrus Logic, Analog Devices and Philips dacs.
+The Rega and PS Audio use Wolfson don’t sound so smooth, so is that coincidental?